Internet-Draft Enhanced VPN Framework June 2024

 • The necessary Operation, Administration, and Management (OAM) methods to instrument an enhanced VPN to make sure that the required Service Level Agreement (SLA) between the customer and the network operator is met, and to take any corrective action (such as switching traffic to an alternate path) to avoid SLA violation.

-The required layered network structure to achieve these objectives is shown in Section 4.1.
+One possible layered network structure to achieve these objectives is shown in Section 4.1.

 It is not envisaged that enhanced VPN services will replace conventional VPN services.
 VPN services will continue to be delivered using existing mechanisms and can co-exist with enhanced VPN services.
-Whether enhanced VPN features are added to an active VPN service is deployment specific.
+Whether enhanced VPN features are added to an active VPN service is deployment-specific.

 2. Terminology